 Chris Han is fashion, beauty, and lifestyle influencer!
-In addition is running her channel, she is an entrepreneur and photographer.
-As cited on her site, her goal is "to help women to discover their own edgy or classic personal styles and feel their beauty inside and out."
-She also founded a language solution consulting firm in Shanghai, and earned her MBA degree from USC in 2017.
-We had the pleasure of speaking with Chris, who shared how she was able to create a career out of her own passions!
+In addition to running her channel, she is an entrepreneur and photographer.
+Chris also founded a language solution consulting firm in Shanghai, and earned her MBA degree from USC in 2017.
+We had the pleasure of speaking with Chris, who shared how she was able to create a career out of her own passions.
 Check out her profile feature below!

 Q: Tell us a bit about yourself!

 Chris: "I am an entrepreneur-turned influencer.
 I was born and raised in Shanghai China.
 10 years ago, after graduating from a law school in my hometown, I started my own business, a language solution company to help foreign businesses to localize in the China market.
 I didn’t expect too much back then because I had limited work experience when I just started.
 My family and my husband Robert supported me to pursue entrepreneurship.
 The business surprisingly took off and expanded quickly over the five years of operation.
 In 2015, I received an offer from University of Southern California, the full-time MBA program at Marshall School of Business.
 So, I sold my business and moved to LA.
 It was time for me to slow down and step back.
 During MBA, I reset my goal and started working on my social media when no one even believed that social media could be a serious business.
 After graduating from Marshall, I decided to turn my long-time passion for fashion and beauty into a career via social media.
 Now my channel @chrishanxoxo has become my personal brand and my business."

 Q: You recently gave birth to your daughter, Luna!
 What did your pregnancy journey teach you about yourself?
 Do you have any advice for women who are at the beginning stages of their pregnancy?